 We’re all going to do this differently.
 Social comparison can be a hindrance to your mental health.
 If another couple is doing it differently than you, that’s okay.
 Limit your exposure to social media if it doesn’t feel good.
 You do YOU and be where you are.

-Parenthood Myth #4: I will automatically 100% love and bond with my baby upon birth, and this feeling will be unconditional.
 If that “moment” doesn’t happen for you right away, it’s okay.
+If you're the birthing parent, being handed your baby after hours and hours of what could be exhausting labor does not always lead to feeling an instant bond with your baby.
+You may also just not be a "baby" person.
 It takes time to develop a relationship with ANYBODY—if you’re partnered, for instance, did you fall in love the first time you met your partner?
 Emotions can be particularly fraught when it comes to falling in love with a baby who has turned your world upside down and changed your identity, freedom, and flexibility.
 It can be difficult to feel so much love toward someone who has caused so much upheaval.

 That said, if it has been weeks and months and you don’t feel yourself bonding with your baby, you may want to seek support for symptoms of PMADs from an organization like The Motherhood Center.
 You can learn more about PMADs and find support here on the PSP website.

 Be kind and compassionate with yourself.
 You’re doing the best you can, and that is good enough.
-Come up with a mantra to help you squelch some of the “I’m not good enough” thoughts and feelings, and put it up on the fridge as a reminder.
+Come up with a mantra to help you squelch some of the “I’m not good enough” thoughts and feelings and put it up on the fridge and on your home screen as a reminder.
 If you don’t feel like doing things, whether that’s work, the dishes, exercise, or laundry, give yourself a break and let yourself put them off.
 Integrate self-care as much as possible into every day.

 Similarly, feeling overwhelmed is normal.
 You may need to consider the different ways you’re going to cut yourself some slack.
-For instance, if you have a toddler, be okay with more screen-time right now.
+For instance, if you have a toddler and a baby, be okay with more screen-time right now.
 If you and your partner normally cook from scratch every night, be okay with delivery right now.

-In particular, it can be difficult to experience the loss of structure and control that comes with having a baby, particularly if you already had a Type A personality.
+In particular, it can be difficult to experience the loss of structure and control that comes with having a baby, particularly if you already have a Type A personality.
 Life with a new baby is messy, and you may miss the ability to live life through checking boxes and completing to-do lists.
+You may like to have your house "just so."
+That may not be possible with stacks of laundry piling up, diaper delivery boxes to put away, and dishes piling up in the sink.
+Practicing before the baby comes by leaving clothes on the floor, dishes on the nightstand, and supplies on the bathroom sink to help you prepare for the upheaval.

-New parenthood also creates a profound change in your relationship with your partner.
+New parenthood creates a profound change in your relationship with your partner.
 Hang-out time may be stilted, and normal activities may be put on pause.
-Moms and birthing parents may experience “the mental load of motherhood”—the many invisible things you do for your family that are necessary but go unnoticed, only drawing attention if they DON’T get done.
-Many moms may not feel justified in urging their parents to take on some of this load, and that may lead to anger and frustration.
+Birthing parents may take on and experience “the mental load”—the many invisible things you do for your family that are necessary but go unnoticed, only drawing attention if they DON’T get done.
+Many parents may not feel justified in urging their partners to take on some of this load (especially if the partner is working), and that may lead to anger and frustration.
 Discuss this with your partner before the baby comes and find ways to work toward equal parenting.

 Research from the Pew Center showed that sharing household chores ranked third in importance on a list of nine items associated with successful marriages—ahead of common interests and adequate income.
 Talk to your partner and find ways that they can feel like they’re helping when you’re tied up with pumping or breastfeeding—it could be as simple as fetching snacks and water for you.
-Discuss the five love languages and find out what each partner might need.
-For one, it could be words of affirmation (“you’re doing amazing”), and for others, it could be acts of service (bringing breakfast in bed).
-Talk all of this out now—with the understanding that things might shift after baby is born—so that you can start practicing.
+If one parent is breastfeeding/pumping, the other partner can do everything else except the act of breastfeeding (burping, cleaning bottles, helping with breastmilk storage).

 -Holding very high standards that they believe can only be achieved by a mother